-In 2014, the Township of Hornepayne developed a five year Conservation and Demand Management (CDM) Plan for the Township as per the requirements of Ontario Regulation 397/11 under the Green Energy Act, 2009 (Broader Public Sector: Energy Reporting and Conservation and Demand Management Plans).
+In 2014, the Township of Hornepayne developed a five-year Conservation and Demand Management (CDM) Plan for the Township, as per the requirements of Ontario Regulation 397/11 under the Green Energy Act, 2009 (Broader Public Sector: Energy Reporting and Conservation and Demand Management Plans).
 This regulation was revoked on January 1, 2019 and replaced with Ontario Regulation 507/18 under the Electricity Act, 1998.
+Subsequently, Regulation 507/18 has been replaced by Regulation 25/23 in year 2023.

-The Township of Hornepayne retained the Ontario Clean Water Agency (OCWA) to build on the Township's first CDM Plan originally developed in 2014 incorporating the experience gained in energy conservation over the last five years.
-This updated CDM plan was developed as per the regulation and guidelines provided by Ministry of Energy, Northern Development and Mines and covers the period from 2020 to 2024.
-The plan was presented to Council and approved on June 19, 2019.
+The Township of Hornepayne retained the Ontario Clean Water Agency (OCWA) to build on the Township's first CDM Plan originally developed in 2014, incorporating the experience gained in energy conservation over the last five years.
+This updated CDM plan was developed as per the regulation and guidelines provided by Ministry of Energy, Northern Development and Mines and covers the period from 2019 to 2024.
+The plan was presented to Council and approved on June 19, 2024.